Scientific Inference With Interpretable Machine Learning: Analyzing Models to Learn About Real-World Phenomena: Discussion

 \section{Discussion}

-ER models enable straightforward scientific inference because their elements represent something about the underlying phenomenon.
-While ML models are generally not ER, IML can offer an indirect route to scientific inference, provided model properties have a corresponding phenomenon counterpart.
-We have shown how phenomenon representation can be achieved through optimal predictors and described how to practically construct IML property descriptors following five-steps: the first two steps clarify what questions we can address with IML, step three and four show how to answer them with ML models and finite data, and step five allows to evaluate how certain the answers are.
-We pointed out that some current IML methods can already be seen as IML property descriptors. \nl Is the lack of elementwise representationality specific to ML models?
-No, ML shows only an extreme case.
-In fact, there is a continuum between fully ER models and HR-only models: Some scientific models contain elements that are difficult or impossible to interpret e.g. the wave function in physics \citep{callender2015one}; complex classical statistical models like generalized additive models also contain elements that are difficult to interpret.
-Our main message is: the five-step approach can be used to extend inference to any non ER model (whether ML or not). \nl One could argue that science should only rely on ER models \citep{rudin2019stop}.
-Indeed, it would be great if we could always build models from simple to complex and keep ER from beginning to end.
-However, more and more problems seem to be very difficult to tackle with this approach \citep{nearing2021role}; Interpretable but inaccurate models (w.r.t. to the phenomenon) are not a solution \citep{breiman2001statistical}.
-In situations where we cannot construct accurate ER models because we lack background knowledge or the phenomenon is very complex, scientific inference with ML models may thus be the only viable alternative.
+ER models enable straightforward scientific inference because their elements are meaningful: they directly represent elements of the underlying phenomenon.
+While ML models are generally not ER, property descriptors can offer an indirect route to scientific inference, provided whole-model properties have a corresponding phenomenon counterpart.
+We have shown how phenomenon representation can be accessed through optimal predictors and described how to practically construct property descriptors following four steps: the first two steps clarify how domain questions and property descriptors can be theoretically connected, step three shows how to practically estimate property descriptions with ML models and data, and step four allows to evaluate how much the estimated property descriptions may deviate from the ground truth.
+We highlighted some current IML methods that can already be seen as property descriptors and identified what inference questions they answer.